Italian coast guard brings ashore migrants on Lampedusa | The China Post

 Since the election of a populist government in 2018, Italy has taken a hard line on accepting migrants rescued in the Mediterranean.

 Italian Interior Minister Matteo Salvini has closed ports to boats arriving with migrants.
-Italian authorities have insisted that migrants rescued in Libyan waters are the responsibility of the Libyan coastguard, and have accused NGO’s who rescue migrants off the North African coast of facilitating people trafficking
+Italian authorities have insisted that migrants rescued in Libyan waters are the responsibility of the Libyan coast guard, and have accused NGOs who rescue migrants off the North African coast of facilitating people smuggling.

 Vessel in distress off Libya